 Whether you’ve been attacked physically, indecently assaulted, or made to suffer psychologically after being the victim of a crime that did not involve violence against the person, Pontllanfraith claims action could well be an option.
 If the individual responsible for the offence committed has assets, you could seek to recover a payout directly.
 If he or she does not, you might be able to make a claim for compensation from the Criminal Injuries Compensation Authority (CICA), who step in if the assailant cannot pay you.

 A payout from the latter might also be a possibility if the perpetrator of the crime was never caught and brought to justice.
 The amount that you might end up winning, should your claim be successful, will be very much dependent on the severity of your physical or psychological injuries.
-If you’d like to get a rough idea of the sort of payout at which you might be looking, you would be well advised to make use of the 30-second claims calculator on the right hand side of this page.
+If you’d like to get a rough idea of the sort of payout at which you might be looking, you would be well advised to make use of the 30-second test on the right hand side of this page.

 Punch in a few details about what happened to you and submit your query.
 Once you’ve done so, you’ll be furnished with an estimate of what you might be able to expect if your personal injury claim were to be successful.